hjstoff/nodesetexpr-expand/README.md

 appropriate "container type" that, at least during production, guartantees the uniqueness of each of its elements.

+## Scope limitations and design guidance
+The inverse operation of nodeset expression expanding is _compressing_ or _folding_ a list of nodenames into a nodeset expression.
+Such inverse operation are not in scope of this project.
+In particular, whether they would be easier or more difficult to implement is not having any bearing on decisions in this project pertaining to the nodeset expression language or its semantics.

+Nodeset expressions and tools that produce them already exist for quite some time.
+Though not the only use case, by far the most important use case for any tooling delivered by this project is the handling of nodeset expressions that are produced by the utilties of the Slurm [^SLURM] workload manager system.
+Design is guided by the requirement that the nodeset expressions produced by Slurm tools must all be recognized as valid language, and furthermore, that they have the same meaning - expand to the same enumeration of literal nodenames - as intended to be denoted by the Slurm tooling, provided the Slurm instance that has all of its nodenames configured in a way that is fully compliant with the requirements for hostnames for the Domain Name System (DNS).

 # A nodeset expression language has an alphabet and a grammar
 A nodeset expression _language_ is simply the language in which nodeset expressions are formulated.
 But a nodeset expression language is a _formal_ language: it has